How To Waterproof Your Garage Conversion In Rainy Seasons

 - Foundation Cracks: Tiny today, Niagara Falls tomorrow.

-Pro tip from our crew at A1 ADU Contractor Los Angeles: Never assume your builder nailed this.
+Pro tip from our crew at A1 ADU Contractor: Never assume your builder nailed this.
 We’ve fixed “finished” conversions where the waterproofing was, well… imaginary.

 Your Step-by-Step Waterproofing Game Plan